carvasquez206/carvasquez206/README.md

 - 👋 Hi, I’m @carvasquez206
-- 👀 I’m interested in furthering my education in software and tech in general.
-I'm also a freelance artist with a focus on portraits.
+- 👀 I’m interested in furthering my career and education in Tech.
+I'm also a freelance artist.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript, NodeJS, ExpressJs, and SQL.
-- 💞️ I’m looking to collaborate on any project that will further my knowledge on JavaScript backend and frontend.
+- 💞️ I’m looking to collaborate on any project that will further my knowledge on the webstack.

 <!---
 carvasquez206/carvasquez206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.